 Celebrities Used To Flock To This Tiny Arizona Town To Experience Its Healing Mineral Waters

-If you’ve ever heard of Morristown (population: 187), it’s probably for one reason and one alone: Castle Hot Springs.
-This historic small town in Arizona is home to our state’s very first wellness resort, and it’s just as popular today as it was when it first opened in 1896.
+Northeast of Morristown (population: 187), and in rural Arizona is one unique destination — Castle Hot Springs.
+This area is home to our state’s very first wellness resort, and it’s just as popular today as it was when it first opened in 1896.
 Celebrities, dignitaries, and other notable figures once flocked to the resort to experience the alleged healing properties of its mineral waters.
 See for yourself:

 Arizona's first luxury resort, Castle Hot Springs first opened in 1896.